-Design - the layout and facilities should be designed to include both active and passive recreation.
-Adequate supervision, passive surveillance, boundary treatment and public lighting contribute to creating a sense of security.
-Public open spaces should be suitably proportioned - narrow tracts or 'left over spaces' which are difficult to manage are not acceptable.
+• Design - the layout and facilities should be designed to include both active and passive recreation.
+Adequate supervision, passive

 - Accessibility public open space should be carefully sited within residential areas so that they are easily accessible for all and overlooked by dwellings.
 Areas with high gradients or otherwise impractical to function effectively will not be acceptable as open space.
 Details of levels and cross sections should be included in planning application drawings - Variety a range of open space types should be considered including both active and passive recreational facilities - Sustainable Urban Drainage Systems is required to reduce impact of urban runoff on the aquatic environment - Biodiversity public open spaces should provide a range of natural habitats that can facilitate the preservation of flora and fauna.
 The retention of natural features is required. - Appropriate pedestrian and cycle linkages between and within open spaces.